lucalevi/Avalanche-release-extended/README.md

 ## Why two r files?

-PRA_R.r is the original algorithm upon which the extended one (PRA_R_LI.r) is based.
+PRA_R.r is the original algorithm upon which the extended one (pra_R_LI.r) is based.
 The first one is the same you can find at this link https://github.com/jocha81/Avalanche-release

 ## License Agreement: